1coderookie/KobraGoNeoInsights/docs/troubleshooting.md

 ---

 ## Large Clump Of Melted Filament Built Up
-If you had a problem with a clump of melted filament that built up around the heater block or hotend, see the violet expandable textbox in the section ["Hotend & Heatbreak"](hardware/printhead.md#hotend-heatbreak) to get some tips about how to clean everything again.
+If you had a problem with a clump of melted filament that built up around the heater block or hotend, see the violet expandable textbox in the section ["Hotend"](hardware/printhead.md#hotend) to get some tips about how to clean everything again.
 Also check the belonging sections in the chapter ["Printhead"](hardware/printhead.md) to see how to assemble the belonging parts  of the hotend (heater block, heatbreak, nozzle) correctly for avoiding this kind of incident in the future.

 ---